SVT Barn: History

-SVT Barn, then known as Barnkanalen, started broadcasting on 23 December 2002.
-The channel was an alternative to the established commercial children's channels, with emphasis on viewer interaction, as well as content sent in from kindergartens and schools.
-During its first year it was only available from 6.30 a.m. to 6.00 p.m. on weekdays.
+SVT Barn, then known as Barnkanalen, was first announced in May 2002, alongside the conversion of SVT24 into a true 24/7 channel.
+Production began in August, then the launch was announced in November and started broadcasting on 23 December 2002.
+The channel was an alternative to the established commercial children's channels (considering that its values differed from SVT's), with emphasis on viewer interaction, as well as content sent in from kindergartens and schools.
+During its first year it was only available from 6.30 a.m. to 6.00 p.m. on weekdays; after which viewers would switch to Bolibompa on SVT1 from 6pm, as the channel was devised as a complement to the channel's children's programming.
+Moreover, Nickelodeon and Fox Kids closed at 6pm (Cartoon Network was already 24/7 on some providers), which justified the closing time.
+New shows at launch time included Angela Anaconda, The Zack Files, The Story of Tracy Beaker, Engie Benjy, as well as the online programme Twebby and Mobilen, the latter of which toured Sweden and visited kindergartens and schools.
+During the 2002-2003 Christmas holidays, the channel's programming was simulcast on SVT1 on certain days and timeslots.
 The channel also took a "summer vacation" between 23 May and 18 August.
 The rest of the time could be used for other programming; some weekends, one could see tennis in the schedule.

 The programming was aimed at pre-school children in the mornings and the afternoon programming was targeted at older children (pre-teens).
 The morning block featured special announcers that presented programmes from "the TV ship".
 Right after it had finished, the morning programmes would rerun immediately.
-At 1.00 p.m., an interactive show called Twebby was broadcast, followed by programmes for older children presented by two animated continuity announcers called "Joppe and Nella".
+At 1.00 p.m., an interactive show called Twebby was broadcast, followed by programmes for older children presented by two animated continuity announcers called "Joppe and Nella" (voiced by Niklas Atterhall and Gabriella Wessman respectively).
+The live announcements were animated using technology from Danish company TV-Animation in which the animation synchronised with the voices with 20mm precision.
+Both voice actors were SVT continuity announcers; Niklas worked for SVT2 and Gabriella, for SVT1.
 Afternoon programming included animation, English language programming as well as dramas from the SVT archives.